-What equipment breakdown insurance covers
+What does equipment breakdown insurance cover?

 Also known as "boiler and machinery" insurance, equipment breakdown coverage protects against breakdowns caused by power surges, motor burnout, boiler malfunction and operator error.
 Equipment breakdown insurance covers all sorts of equipment – mechanical and electrical equipment, computers and communication equipment, air conditioning and refrigeration systems, boilers and pressure equipment.
 It also includes coverage for new technology.

-It can pay for:
+Equipment breakdown coverage can pay for:

 - The cost to repair or replace the damaged equipment